Sandwich1699975/ArduinoUnitPlatformIO/README.md

 **My template** for using [`arduinounit`](https://github.com/mmurdoch/arduinounit) in [PlatformIO](https://platformio.org/) with a [logic analyser](https://core-electronics.com.au/usb-logic-analyzer-24mhz-8-channel.html) and with a custom ESP-32S2 based board.

+> [!NOTE]
+> This repo was originally for [`AUnit`](https://github.com/bxparks/AUnit) but I needed `MockStream` so I converted to ArdunioUnit.

 <p align="center">
     <img src="assets/setup.png" alt="Annotated hardware setup" width="300">
 </p>

-For those looking to implement their own version of AUnit with PlatformIO, I wish you the best of luck.
+For those looking to implement their own version of ArduinoUnit with PlatformIO, I wish you the best of luck.
 This was incredibly complex to get working.
 My method also uses a [physical logic analyser](https://core-electronics.com.au/usb-logic-analyzer-24mhz-8-channel.html) and [Saleae's Logic2 application](https://www.saleae.com/pages/downloads?srsltid=AfmBOop1eoIiGSyJggODsT0lgRuMeX46d3sEPPDvJscgZumQkeUSdmga) to make this work well with: physical testing, software compatibility and development.
 If you don't have a logic analyser, you will need some sort of way to read the serial data from the board and pipe it into the the [custom test runner](https://docs.platformio.org/en/latest/advanced/unit-testing/frameworks/custom/runner.html) which is located in `test/**/test_custom_runner.py`.

 ## Summary

 To run a test, use the provided [PIO test hierarchy](https://docs.platformio.org/en/stable/advanced/unit-testing/structure/hierarchy.html#test-hierarchy) and try to minimise the amount of separate test files.
 Each test file `*.cpp` will be compiled and flashed inividually which takes a while.
 So make sure you can fit in as much as you can in the one flash to avoid 10 minute test runs.

-In each test, you are using **just** [AUnit](https://github.com/bxparks/AUnit).
+In each test, you are using **just** [ArduinoUnit](https://github.com/mmurdoch/arduinounit).
 This is the methodology and [hierarchy](https://docs.platformio.org/en/latest/advanced/unit-testing/structure/hierarchy.html) for creating tests:

 0. Install python test dependencies
     - `source ~/.platformio/penv/bin/activate` then  `pip install logic2-automation`
 1. Create a test in a folder prefixed with `test_`
-    - This requires a `.cpp` file with the AUnit software that runs all tests in that file with the `aunit::TestRunner::run();` command.
+    - This requires a `.cpp` file with the ArduinoUnit software that runs all tests in that file with the `Test::run` command.
 2. Run the PIO test

 ### Python Runner